Uni.lu

 DHUM representatives: Anne-Marie Millim (English Studies), Ingrid de Saint-Georges (Multilingualism), Martin Uhrmacher (History), Peter Gilles (Luxembourg Studies), Thomas Raleigh (Philosophy), Till Dembeck (German Studies), Tonia Raus (Romance Studies, Media and Arts)

-Additional members: Monique Weis (Head of department DHUM), Demival Vasquez Filho (liaison with the C2DH), Sascha Helsper (liaison with the MEDIACentre)
+Additional members: Demival Vasquez Filho (liaison with the C2DH), Martin Theobald (liaison with the Department of Computer Science), Monique Weis (Head of DHUM), Sascha Helsper (liaison with the MEDIACentre)

 Cooperation

-As a transversal research unit and thematic figure head, our approach to Cultural Data Science is driven by a strong interest in interdisciplinary research.
+As a transversal research unit and thematic figure head, our approach to Computational Cultural Studies is driven by a strong interest in interdisciplinary research.
 Therefore, we cooperate with various partners at the university level, most notably the Center for Contemporary and Digital History (C2DH), the Department of Computer Science (DCS), the MEDIACentre (FHSE) and Melusina Press.
-We also actively seek cooperation with societal stakeholders (e.g., the national libraray BnL) and industry partners (e.g., RTL Media) to establish sustainable relations for innovative research in Cultural Data Science from a scholarly point of view.
+We also actively seek cooperation with societal stakeholders (the National Libraray, the House of Representatives) and industry partners (RTL Media) to establish sustainable relations for innovative research in Computational Cultural Studies from a scholarly point of view.

 Get in touch with us!